drtinkerer/devfolio/README.md

 Looking for some inspo?
 Check out these amazing portfolios made using this template!

-- [Atzin Escandia Portfolio](https://theplumup.com) - My personal site, where I show off my journey as a web dev and showcase my projects.
+- [Bhushan Rane Portfolio](https://theplumup.com) - My personal site, where I show off my journey as a web dev and showcase my projects.
 - [The Plum Up Purple Neon](https://vscodethemes.com/e/atzinescandia.theplumup/theplumup) - A collection of portfolios by talented devs around the globe.

 ## 📝 More Resources